apache/dubbo-go-pixiu/docs/user/config.md

 ##### network filter

-support http protocol only. for example dgp.filter.httpconnectionmanager in config above
+Pixiu supports http protocol only. for example dgp.filter.httpconnectionmanager in config above.

 ##### http filter

-there are also many protocol-specific filter such as http-to-grpc filter、http-to-dubbo filter etc. for example, dgp.filter.http.httpproxy in config above
+There also are many protocol-specific filters such as http-to-grpc filter、http-to-dubbo filter etc. for example, dgp.filter.http.httpproxy in config above.

-there are many build-in filter such as cors、metric、ratelimit or timeout. for example, dgp.filter.http.response in config above
+There are many build-in filter such as cors、metric、ratelimit or timeout. for example, dgp.filter.http.response in config above.

 #### route

-after filter handle, pixiu will forward the request to upstream server by route. the route provider forward rules such as path、method and header maetches
+After filter handled, pixiu will forward the request to upstream server by route. the route provider forward rules such as path、method and header matches

 ```
 routes: